faroukbelaid09/url-shorten/README.md

 ## Welcome! 👋

-Landing page, integrate with the [shrtcode API](https://app.shrtco.de/).
+A Landing page, integrate with the [shrtcode API](https://app.shrtco.de/).

 You should be able to: